Let’s start with CASEL – the international peak authority on SEL

-The peak international authority on SEL is the Collaborative for Academic, Social, and Emotional Learning – or CASEL.
-They define SEL as,
+CASEL stands for the Collaborative for Academic, Social, and Emotional Learning – and they define SEL as,

 “the process through which children and adults acquire and effectively apply the knowledge, attitudes and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”